RAFBER/Basic-technologies-of-technical-communication/docs/GitHub/GitHub working with Branches.md

    ![Branches](../assets/images/Branches_7.png)

    The new branch exist now only in collaborator PC.
-He should Publish branch into repository by click thr **Publish branch** button.
+He should publish the new branch into your repository by click thr **Publish branch** button.

    ![Branches](../assets/images/Branches_8.png)